Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Laurent Fargues and Peter Scholze for answering our questions on their forthcoming works.
 They also want to thank Paul Ziegler for answering a question regarding his work.
 They are grateful to David Hansen for his helpful comment on a previous version of this paper.
+They also want to thank Teruhisa Koshikawa for his comments on this paper.
+Finally, they thank a referee for helpful comments and suggestions.